-Star Wars has had a lot of embarrassing moments:
+Star Wars characters have had a lot of unfairly exaggerated moments:

 - Whether one believes it or not, the existence of the Trade Federation's Neimoidian race gets a lot of heat thrown in its direction for being racial stereotypes towards Asians, for being poorly motivated in general, and for generally seeming underdeveloped as antagonists for the Clone Wars.